A History of English Words 3301-JF2661

 Assessment criteria

-Obligatory homework in the middle of the course and written test at the end of the course.
+Obligatory homework and written test at the end of the course.

 The student can be absent no more than 3 times.